 Honors (upper division)

 Honors degrees are granted only to participants in the UH Manoa Honors Program.
 Successful completion entitles the student to a bachelor’s degree with “honors,” “high honors,” or “highest honors.”
 Any regularly registered undergraduate may apply for admission in the second semester of the sophomore year or during the junior year.

 As juniors, students complete a Junior Honors Seminar and a course on research methods.
 As seniors, students pursue a two-semester program of independent research culminating in a Senior Honors Project.
 Honors students are expected to present their projects at the annual Undergraduate Research Symposium and Exhibit.

 Director: S. Rai

 SAC programs are offered for a summer term, a semester, or an academic year.
 The essence of SAC programs is to acquire knowledge through academic work and to develop a cross-cultural understanding through cultural immersion.
 Students earn UH Manoa credits for course work completed abroad.
-The courses offered in these study abroad programs may be used to fulfill a student’s major, language, general education, graduation, or elective course requirements.
+The courses offered in these study abroad programs may be used to fulfill a student’s major, language, core, graduation, or elective course requirements.
 Any Study Abroad course may be used as the “wild card” option.
 Students on Study Abroad may use the wild card to satisfy an appropriate 3-credit diversification and/or focus requirement.
 Courses taken overseas will appear on UH Manoa transcripts as UH Manoa courses.